jpype-project/jpype/doc/dbapi2.rst

 .. autofunction::  jpype.dbapi2.TimestampFromTicks
 .. autofunction::  jpype.dbapi2.Binary

-For the most part these constructors are largely redundant as adapters can provide the same functionality and Java types can directly use to communicate type information.
+For the most part these constructors are largely redundant because adapters can provide the same functionality and Java types can be used directly to communicate type information.

 .. `JDBC Types`